panostim/my-flask-app/readme.md

-A small, responsive and dynamic appl displaying current time, date and timestamp.
+A small, responsive and dynamic app displaying current time, date and timestamp.

 The app is using Python Flask to create an API for the backend (e.g. current timestamp).